apisec-inc/documentation/docs/Integrations.md

 ### **5.1.
 Reports Storage**
 User can export reports to AWSS3, GCP, and Azure cloud accounts.
 The reports are sent automatically at the beginning of every month.

 If the credentials for the Report Storage account already stored in the vault can be used or the user can add new credentials.
-The process of adding the new credentials is already explained in Chapter 6.
+The process of adding the new credentials is already explained in chapter 8.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322387-9309887a-5b8f-4df0-9241-fd71bbe0f666.png" />